How much will it cost to move my pet?

 It is recommended that you apply for an import permit at least six weeks before you intend to move your pet.

 Naturally you should shop around.
-You will find reputable shippers who charge both above and below the £1,500 mark.
-A good idea is to budget for £1,500.
+You’ll find reputable shippers who charge both above and below the £2,000 mark.
+A good idea is to budget for £2,000.
 If you get a cheaper quote, or negotiate one, you can count it as money saved.

-*If you are flying from the USA, your small pet should travel to NZ for less than US$1,500.
+If you’re flying from the USA, your small pet should travel to NZ for less than US$2.000.

-Wherever you are coming from, bear in mind that if you are bringing a large animal, costs will rise accordingly.
-A proportion of the shipping charge is based on the size of the air-kennel the animal will need and another part of the cost is based on the animal’s weight.
+Wherever you are coming from, bear in mind that costs rise for larger animals.
+A proportion of the shipping charge is based on the size of the air-kennel the animal needs and another part of the cost is based on the animal’s weight.

 Quarantine Costs in New Zealand